carpentries/workshop-template/FAQ.md

     Because any particular user can only have one fork of a repository, but instructors frequently need to work on several workshops at once.

+*   *Why does the workshop repository name have to follow the `YYYY-MM-DD-site` pattern?*

+    This makes it easy for coordinators to track workshops in spreadsheets for instructor training.
+    There are [plans to move that coordination into AMY][amy-training], but until that happens this pattern makes it easy to sort workshops by date without requiring an additional start-date column.

 *   *Why use the `gh-pages` branch instead of `master`?

     Because [GitHub automatically publishes `gh-pages`](https://help.github.com/articles/creating-project-pages-manually/)